-Air Pollution: if it were easy it would have been solved by now!
+Air Pollution: if it were easy, it would have been solved by now!

 2019 was again another catastrophic year concerning the expansion of the modern pandemic: air pollution.
-Media coverage has never been so intense on the topic, yet it seems this “huge” – as some political leaders like to say – problem is not on the radar of the immediate, global, massive problems to solve!
+Media coverage has never been so intense on the topic, yet it seems this “huge” – as some political leaders like to say – the problem is not on the radar of the immediate, global, massive problems to solve!
 Regretfully, there are good reasons for that.